-David C. Harvey is executive director of the National Coalition of STD Directors.
-During his 30-year public health and nonprofit leadership career, he was founding executive director of the national AIDS Alliance for Children, Youth & Families, President and CEO of Proliteracy, and held positions as project director and policy analyst for the National Disability Rights Network and the University of Medicine & Dentistry of NJ’s – National Pediatric & Family HIV Resource Center.
-He started out his career as an aide to U.S. Representative Sam Gejdenson (D-CT) and Martin Stevens, M.P.
+David joined NCSD as executive director in October of 2016.
+Previously he was founding executive director of AIDS Alliance for Children, Youth & Families, a national public health association; and president and CEO of Proliteracy, an international adult education organization.
+David has held positions as project director and policy analyst for the National Disability Rights Network and the University of Medicine & Dentistry of NJ’s – National Pediatric & Family HIV Resource Center.
+He is past executive director of LIFT-DC, an anti-poverty direct service organization in Washington.
+David started out his career as an aide to U.S. Representative Sam Gejdenson (D-CT) and Martin Stevens, M.P.
 (C-Fulham & Hammersmith) in the House of Commons.

 Charlie Rabins, MPH, is a consultant for NCSD where he provides technical assistance and training.
 Charlie has worked on STD, HIV and Viral Hepatitis prevention for 44 years at the local, state, regional and federal levels.
 He was a founding member of NCSD and has received numerous awards including the Jack N. Spencer Award from CDC in 2010 for a career of exceptional contributions to excellence in STD prevention.